 Many of us give our best to work and leave our marriages with what is left.
 It’s time to rethink that.

 I recently heard someone say, “Marriage is a business.”
+At first, it felt uncomfortable.

 Marriage… a business?